mauriciogentile/live-search/readme.md

 	});
 });

-//the function tha performs the search var mySearchCallback = function (params) {
+//the function that performs the search var mySearchCallback = function (params) {
 	var result = [];